arduino/docs-content/content/learn/05.communication/08.bluetooth/bluetooth.md

   while (!Serial);       //starts the program if we open the serial monitor.

-  pinMode(LED_BUILTIN, OUTPUT); // initialize the built-in LED pin to indicate when a central is connected
+  pinMode(LED_BUILTIN, OUTPUT); // initialize the built-in LED pin to indicate when a central is connected pinMode(ledPin, OUTPUT); // initialize the built-in LED pin to indicate when a central is connected

   //initialize ArduinoBLE library
   if (!BLE.begin()) {
     Serial.println("starting Bluetooth® Low Energy failed!");